Steps of the eviction process in Minnesota:

-Evicting a tenant in Minnesota can take around two weeks to three months, depending on the reason for the eviction.
+Evicting a tenant in Minnesota can take around 2 weeks to 3 months, depending on the reason for the eviction.
 If tenants request a continuance, jury trial, or appeal, the process can take longer.

 Grounds for an Eviction in Minnesota

 In Minnesota, a landlord cannot legally evict a tenant without cause.
-Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or illegal activity.
-Even so, proper notice must first be given before ending the tenancy.
+Legal grounds to evict include:

 Grounds | Notice Period | Curable? |